 As required by CWA section 402(p)(3)(B)(iii) and 40 CFR section 122.44(d)(1)(vii)(B), Permittees must comply with applicable WQBELs based on TMDL WLAs established for waters in the Santa Ana Region.

 The Order also contains provisions to encourage, wherever feasible, retention of stormwater from the 85th percentile, 24-hour storm event, consistent with State Water Board Order WQ 2015-0075.
+The option is excluded for Appendix 9 and Appendix 12 as these TMDLs include detailed compliance determination options that don’t include full capture.

 The measures that control impacts from stormwater and non-stormwater discharges in the Order are typically effective across multiple pollutants.
 For example, retention basins, low-impact development controls, and low flow diversions avert stormwater and non-stormwater from reaching the receiving water at all—preventing degradation to the receiving water from multiple types of constituents.
 The WMP provisions contained in the Order are designed to achieve water quality standards for those constituents that are impairing the receiving water, as well as to address other constituents of concern that may not be causing impairment as defined in CWA section 303(d) and State policy.
 The WMPs developed pursuant to these provisions will likely result in improvements in levels of all pollutants, including those for which the receiving water may be high quality.